Fleet logo

 Fleet configuration

-To configure SSO in Fleet head to Settings > Organization settings > Single sign-on options.
+To configure SSO in Fleet head to Settings > Integrations > Single sign-on (SSO).

 If you're configuring end user authentication head to Settings > Integrations > Automatic enrollment > End user authentication.